uriagassi/sash/README.md

 **Using VPN**

-If you use VPN to connect to your instances, which means you connect via the machines private IP. `sash` will automatically try to connect to a machine's private IP when it has not public IP.
+If you use VPN to connect to your instances, which means you connect via the machines private IP. `sash` will automatically try to connect to a machine's private IP when it has no public IP.

 **Multiple instances with the same name**